yiisoft/di/README.md

 Interface definition simply maps an id to particular class.

-Full defintion describes how to instantiate a class in detail:
+Full definition describes how to instantiate a class in detail:

   - `__class` contains name of the class to be instantiated.
   - `__construct()` holds an array of constructor arguments.